12 Socket Impression Technique

 Transhumeral Socket Design (Type II – 50-90% residual limb length)

 The transhumeral level amputation presents new challenges to prosthetists.
 The socket no longer has inherent stability and suspension.
-The cylindrical shape of the limb provides no rotational control of the socket on the limb making it challenging to securely capture the movement of the residual limb.
+While the length of the humerus affects the potential leverage capability as well as the potential for generation of forces, the cylindrical shape of the limb provides no rotational control of the socket on the limb.
+It is challenging to securely capture the movement of the residual limb.

 Cast Impression Process